VMatrix1900/draft-cats-method-analysis/draft-shi-cats-analysis-of-metric-distribution.md

 --- abstract

-This document analyses different methods for distributing the computing metric from the service instance to the ingress router.
+This document analyses different methods for distributing the computing metrics from service instances to the ingress router.

 --- middle